solid/solid-spec/README.md

 SoLiD is modular and extensible.
 It relies as much as possible on existing [W3C](http://www.w3.org/) standards.

+SoLiD applications are somewhat like multiuser applications where instances talk to each other through a shared filesystem, and the Web is that filesystem.

+Features:

+1. Servers are application-agnostic, so that new applications can be developed without needing to modify servers.
+For example, even though LDP 1.0 contains nothing specific to "social", many of the SocialWG User Stories can be implemented using only **application logic**, with no need to change code on the server.
+The design ideal is to keep a small standard data management core and extend it as necessary to support increasingly powerful classes of applications.
+2. The basic protocol is REST, as refined by LDP with minor extensions.
+New items are created in a *container* (which could be called a collection or directory) by sending them to the container URL with an HTTP POST or issuing an HTTP PUT within its URL space.
+Items are updated with HTTP PUT or HTTP PATCH.
+Items are removed with HTTP DELETE.
+Items are found using HTTP GET and following links.
+A GET on the container returns an enumeration of the items in the container.
+3. The data model is RDF.
+This means the data can be transmitted in various syntaxes like Turtle, JSON-LD (JSON with a "context"), or RDFa (HTML attributes).
+RDF is REST-friendly, using URLs everywhere, and it provides **decentralized extensibility**, so that a set of applications can cooperate in sharing a new kind of data without needing approval from any central authority.

 ## Brief example of SoLiD in action

 This example is taken from W3C's [Social Web WG](http://www.w3.org/wiki/Socialwg/) user stories, where it is called ["user posts a note"](http://www.w3.org/wiki/Socialwg/Social_API/User_stories#User_posts_a_note):